stephen-ip/radiofetcher/README.md

 A python script that connects radio stations to Spotify.
 These scripts automatically checks a radio station's website and add songs that have not yet been added to the playlist.

-Technology Used: Python, Spotify API, Google Drive API, OAuth, Webscraping with Beautiful Soup 4, Notivize, Google Compute Engine (VM Instance)
+Technology Used: Python, Spotify API, Google Drive API, OAuth, Webscraping with Beautiful Soup 4, Notivize, Google Compute Engine (VM Instance), MongoDB

 The links to the 3 radio stations are listed below: